p4535992/foundryvtt-better-rolltables/README.md

 The module was updated for the 10 by [elizeuangelo](https://github.com/elizeuangelo) on commission and then perfected by [sasquach45932](https://github.com/sasquach45932) with some updates and bug fixing .
 Finally [p4535992](https://github.com/p4535992) applied some code best practices (module id as prefix of i18n and css rules, etc.) and taking over maintenance of the module.

 A special ty to the original authors [Ultrakorne#6240](https://discordapp.com/users/Ultrakorne#6240), [JackPrince#0494](https://discordapp.com/users/JackPrince#0494) and [DanielBöttner](https://github.com/DanielBoettner).

-## NOTE FOR FOUNDRYVTT VERSION 11

-With FoundryVTT version 11 there are many UX/UI changes for rollable tables coming so maybe you don't want this module enabled right away.
-DO NOT INSTALL ON 11 UNTIL I SAY SO.

 ## NOTE: This module is under maintenance, I have no plans to update or add features.
 However, I will try to fix any bugs as possible.
 Any contribution is welcome.